vesalukkarila/school-cs.100-final-project/README.md

 The very first school project done in Python.

 ## Description
-Stand alone application of the game "Hangman", done alone.
+Implementation of the game "Hangman", individual project.
 Instructions for the game found in main.py
 Version control was not yet used in this first programming course.